ghassanmas/faraj.io/en/pillars.md

 Putting cypersecurity aside...Here we are just considering the **worst case scenario**, and this is not a new concept, it's an axiom in risk management, engineering, and many other fields.

-Back to cypersecuirty, there is a model or archtecture called **Zero Trust**, where you assume that your network/device is already compromised, and you build your security around this assumption.
+Back to cyper-secuirty, there is a model or architecture called **Zero Trust**, where you assume that your network/device[^4] is already compromised, and you build your security around this assumption.

 ### Fact 2 (E2EE limitation)